Get up to speed on negative gearing

 • But its costs $38,000 a year to hold the property once interest and other deductible expenses are counted.

-• So that investor is $8,000 out of pocket for the year, and some of those costs may be tax deductible.
+• So that investor is $8,000 out of pocket for the year, and under the rules that have existed to date, that loss may reduce the investor's taxable income.

 The same basic idea can apply outside housing too.
 If someone borrows to buy shares and the income from those shares is lower than the costs of holding them, that can also be a negatively geared investment.